Zur Hude 9

 The surroundings are perfect for jogging or biking for those of you who like outdoor exercise.
-Also the Heinrich-Lübke house has an indoor pool and a sauna and you may play skittles, billiard or table-tennis.
+There is also an indoor pool and a sauna and you may play skittles, billiard or table-tennis.

 - Pool: There is a pool.
 This means you can enjoy an early morning swim as well as the traditional water polo preferably starting after midnight.
 Please, do not use the pool alone but make sure you have someone with you who could potentially get help in case of emergency.
 However, please make sure that you don’t bring anything made of glass to the pool area.
 Should you, for some reason, cause any trouble (breaking sth. etc.) please do not be shy and tell us such that we can take care of it.